kschoultz/automation-discovery/Project-MAAS-Lab-Build.md

             Hard Disk(SCSI): 40 GB
             CD/DVD (IDE): points to the install ISO file Network Adapter: Custom(VMnet0) <--- this is a bridged network.
+                Make sure you click on the <em>Advanced</em> button and generate a MAC address for the NIC.
             USB Controller: Present
             Display: Auto Detect
                      Note that I use the <em>Display Scaling > Stretch mode > Free</em> stretch option on these